The company is governed by a Board of Directors.

 Dr. Richard Nicholson was Chief Executive Officer of the American Association for the Advancement of Science and the Publisher of Science-the world’s leading scientific journal (1989-2001).

 Marjorie Reaka, Ph.D., Fellow and Project Development Advisor

 Dr. Marjorie Reaka is a Professor of Biology at the University of Maryland, Research Associate at the Smithsonian Institution National Museum of Natural History, and co-editor (with E. O. Wilson and D. E. Wilson) of the book Biodiversity II: Understanding and Protecting Our Natural Resources,published by the National Academy of Sciences’ Joseph Henry Press.

 Dr. George Angehr is a Research Associate at the Smithsonian Tropical Research Institute (STRI) in Panama.

 Anthony G. Coates, Ph.D., Fellow

-Mr. Winston Thompson is the Pro-Chancellor and Chair of the Council of the University of the South Pacific (as of January 1, 2016), former Ambassador of the Republic of Fiji to the United States and the United Nations, and former Senator and Permanent Secretary of Fiji Government Ministries.
+Mr. Winston Thompson is the Pro-Chancellor and Chair of the Council of the University of the South Pacific, former Ambassador of the Republic of Fiji to the United States and the United Nations, and former Senator and Permanent Secretary of Fiji Government Ministries.